Military Working Dogs

 05

-U.S. Marine Corps Cpl.
-Ivan Perez, a military working dog handler, leads his partner, Jack, a military working dog, with Provost Marshal's Office,...
+U.S. Marine Corps Lance Cpl.
+Michael Rosa, a military working dog handler with the Provost Marshal's Office, Headquarters and Service Battalion,...

 06